-Group50’s CEO, Jim Gitney, was recently asked by an executive about how he should manage the division he just took over as its president.
+Group50’s CEO, Jim Gitney, has been asked by business owners and executives about how they should manage the businesses they are responsible.
 Jim told him “Manage it like you are going to sell it”.
-The executive gave a strange look and asked why that mattered.
+Always be aware of the exit strategy.
+Exit planning, whether personal or professional, should be top of mind in your decisions.
+This is usually followed by a strange look and being asked why that mattered.

 Many leaders think that their only measure of success is the P&L–the amount of operating profit the company generated.
 Those who believe that are missing a significant part of the picture.
 While operating profit is an important part of value creation, it is a result of doing many other things that impact value and reduce risk to the owners.
 The owners of a business (public corporation, PE group, privately held, non-profit, etc.) want to realize maximum value for the asset they own.
 Therefore, the measure of success for every leader should be value creation.
 Maximizing value is about two primary objectives: